 So, go through all of your cabinets and drawers and get ready to conduct a serious product makeover.

-11 ingredients or products blacklisted by estheticians
+11 ingredients or products prohibited by estheticians

 1. Parabens (preservatives)